SysKitTeam/docs-monitor/how-to/audit-events/configure-block-malicious-ip-addresses-feature.md

 ---
-description: This article explains how to configure the SysKit server for the Block Malicious IP Addresses feature to work.
+description: This article explains how to configure the Syskit server for the Block Malicious IP Addresses feature to work.
 ---

-# Configure SysKit Monitor server to support the Block Malicious IP Addresses feature
+# Configure Syskit Monitor server to support the Block Malicious IP Addresses feature

-In case you notice that IP addresses are not being reported in the SysKit Monitor application, check if these options on the SysKit Monitor application server are correctly set:
+In case you notice that IP addresses are not being reported in the Syskit Monitor application, check if these options on the Syskit Monitor application server are correctly set:

 1. Go to the **Start** &gt; **Administrative Tools** &gt; **Remote Desktop Services** &gt; **Remote Desktop Session Host Configuration**.
 2. Double click on the **RDP-Tcp** connection.